-If you have changing conditions, increase the frequency of performance evaluations weekly, monthly, quarterly. use qualitative Objectives and quantitative Key Results (OKR).
-The OKR are defined bottom up rather and are always a contribution to the company's overall goal.
+If you have changing conditions, increase the frequency of performance evaluations weekly, monthly, quarterly.
+Use qualitative objectives that are defined bottom up rather than in a traditional way, where individual objectives are defined top-down

 Strategy - Alignment - Feedback

 What would happen if we emphasized transparency company-wide?